5 Steps to Create a Product Collection that Sells

 Consider price points too.

-If the products within a collection are varying price points, more shoppers will be able to find something that fits their budget.
+If the products within a collection have varying price points, more shoppers will be able to find something that fits their budget.

 Plan, design, and create 1 – 5 products that work together and are commonly purchased together.